| | |

 This is a mistake that I make year after year.

-I mention the importance of writing in a garden journal all the time, yet I never take my own advice.
+I mention the importance of writing in a garden journal all the time, yet I never take my advice.
 I always feel like I’m too busy at that moment to write down any important facts I want to remember.
 But I never do go back.

 Having a journal is so helpful when planning your cut flower garden for the next year.